rjpcasalino/blog_bt/pages/posts/2020-04-02-COVID-19_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 END      { for (name in deaths) print name, deaths[name] }'
 ```

 `awk` is quite the powerful little tool.
-Combine this with `sed` and you can get the results rather painlessly. `-v` allows for environment vars and `-F,` the separator is a comma.
-Otherwise `awk` defaults to blank spaces or tabs, I can't recall.
-Maybe both?
+Combine this with `sed` and you can get the results rather painlessly. `-v` allows for environment vars and `-F,` denotes that the separator is a comma.
+Otherwise `awk` defaults to blank spaces.

 I wonder if there is a better way to get `sed` to "know" how many lines are within a given file.
 In any case, I just did this:

 ```
-sed `lc < us-states.csv`q
+sed `wc -l < us-states.csv`q
 ```
+aside: psst, I had forgotten that I wrapped `wc -l $*` into a cmd named `lc` and that was confusing for a bit.

 the `q` here stands for quit.
 So, print all these lines and then quit.
 Stream editors are cool like that.
 The code above is rather ugly so please forgive me.
+The reason for the `<` is to disregard the file name in the output.
+Why that works, I don't really know but I think I'd better wise up.

-Let's tie in wget and cron and we can really get going:
+Moving on, let's tie in wget, awk, and cron.
+Then we can really get going:

 ```
 #!/usr/bin/env bash